dijasila/GPAW/doc/documentation/manual.rst

   \mathrm{eV}^2` per valence electron.
 This criterion does not affect LCAO calculations.

-* The difference in the workfunction across the last three self-consistency cycles should be no more than that specified by the workfunction keyword.
+* The difference in the work function across the last three self-consistency cycles should be no more than that specified by the workfunction keyword.
   This only applies when a dipole correction is employed.
 The default is to set it to infinity, which disables this setting.